 We’re encouraging customers to save money by reducing electricity use during this on-peak time, or shifting use to mornings, nights and weekends.

 This new approach supports our Clean Energy Plan and puts Michigan on a path to a smarter energy future.
 Here’s how:

 We also partnered with the Michigan Public Service Commission to ensure all our customers understand why this change is necessary and how this will benefit the state of Michigan for years to come.

-The Summer Peak Rate will take effect for all Residential Customers on June 1 of 2021.
-You will be notified months in advance with communications that include ideas on how you can shift electricity use and save money.
-Program recommendations will also be included to help reduce the impact of this rate change.
+The Summer Peak Rate took effect for all Residential Customers on June 1 of 2021.
+Notifications went out months in advance with communications that included ideas on how you can shift electricity use and save money.
+Program recommendations were also included to help reduce the impact of this rate change.

 Save Even More With These Programs and Tips